CoderDojoGitHub/fundamentals/README.md

 	2. Move the head one cell left, one cell right, or stay in place, _and then_
 	3. Assume the same or a new state

-Let's see an example of a Turing machine in action (Jump to 3:19 in the video):
+Let's see an example of a Turing machine in action ([Jump to 3:19 in the video](http://www.youtube.com/embed/E3keLeMwfHY?t=3m19s))

-<iframe width="560" height="315" src="http://www.youtube.com/embed/E3keLeMwfHY?t=3m19s" frameborder="0" allowfullscreen></iframe>

 ## So... where can I get a Turing Machine?